Why UK EV drivers need help finding easier charging

 On parking, unfortunately it is unavoidable that parking charges sometimes come into the cost of charging, and from our experience drivers understand this and are willing to pay parking and charging where it gets them a rapid charge in a premium location.

-Again “Simple charging” is primarily for EV drivers on a trip so they may be less interested in a premium location.
+Parking charges for slow AC charging may be expected but “Simple charging” is primarily for EV drivers on a trip so they will be DC charging for 20 to 90 minutes and may be less interested in a premium location.
 What they will want is to know easily which of 2 charger options is faster and cheaper – the one that 38p per kW or the one thats 29p per kW but has a £5 parking charge and/ or a £2 connection fee or a £10 minimum credit on an auto-topup.
 If you’re on a trip and pull over to see your options none of this is easy with current offerings.

 The idea of this is as an optional easy to use filter (that could be sponsored) for people on trips or whose priority is ease of use.
 It does seem ironic that while the industry is finally investing millions in chargers that are 100kW and over, and in chargers that are as easy to use as buying petrol, it seems determined for now not to let them be easily found.
 The use of the outdated terms like fast and rapid are part of the problem.. most owners on a trip just want to search on speed of charge and contactless so they don’t have to spend 20 mins or more filling in personal data, downloading apps or on the phone to call centres before their charge even begins.